notriddle/ServoHypothetical/src/inline.md

     then use its height.
   * Otherwise, use the [intrinsic] height of the real absolute-inline box.

-Because the hypothetical absolute-inline box is statically positioned inline, it is not subject to the absolute constraint equation itself, and, as a result, the used values for its margins will be the same as the computed values, and may be different from the real absolute-inline box's margins.
+The hypothetical absolute-inline box shall not have any margins, even if margins are specified.
-However, the used width and height of the hypothetical absolute-inline box shall be the same as the used width and height of the real absolute-inline box.
+The real absolute-inline box may have margins, subject to the absolute constraint equation.

 All other hypothetical boxes will be identical to their real equivalents, except for the effect the presence of the hypothetical absolute-inline box has